To assure a better life for companion animals by providing shelter, finding loving homes and promoting respect for their place in our lives.

 1. Low cost spay/neuter programs.

-We also provide low cost vouchers for pets over 40 pounds.
-The vouchers are $60 for dogs and cats.
-The voucher includes spay/neuter, a micro-chip and registration, rabies vaccination, antibiotic injection, nail trim and ear notch (feral cats only).
+We also provide low cost vouchers to be used directly at participating veterinarian offices.
+The vouchers are $100 for dogs.
+The voucher includes spay/neuter, a microchip and registration, rabies vaccination (if over 4 months at the time of surgery), nail trim and ear notch (feral cats only).
 Vouchers can be purchased at the shelter at 4100 S.W.
 Leighton Farm Avenue in Palm City seven days a week during regular business hours.

 2. Humane sheltering for lost, abandoned and neglected pets.